huijing/huijing.github.io/_drafts/drupal-101-getting-started-with-d8.md

 ---
 layout: post
 title: "Drupal 101: Getting started with Drupal 8"
-date: October 8, 2015
+date: October 15, 2015
 tags: [drupal8, site-building]
 category: planet-drupal
 ---

-As of time of writing, Drupal 8 only has 6 critical issues outstanding.
 For people who may not be entirely familiar with the software development process, understand that it's not like we start off with a fixed pool of issues which gets smaller as issues are resolved.
 For a relatively large project like Drupal, on-going development will inevitably introduce new issues.
-But if you take a look at the issue logs, the issues have been steadily trending downward since we started, and we're really close to a release candidate already.
+But if you take a look at the issue logs, the issues have been steadily trending downward since we started, and RC1 was finally released a few days ago.

 I first took a peek at Drupal 8 over a year ago when it was in ___ stage just out of curiosity.
 At that time in my career, I was barely getting the hang of Drupal 7, so I didn't really explore very much beyond clicking around the interface and trying to create some content.
-Right now, Drupal 8 is in beta-14, and looking pretty good to me.
-I figured it'd be a good time to go through the process of building a Drupal 8 site and documenting the experience.
+With RC1 fresh out of the oven, and looking pretty good to me, I figured it'd be a good time to go through the process of building a Drupal 8 site and documenting the experience.
 Because, why not?

 ###Installing Drupal 8
 1. **Download the required Drupal 8 files**